 Topics might include Kuyper’s notion of the Reformed worldview’s contribution to modern science, Kuyper’s attitude toward the tradition of natural philosophy/natural theology, Kuyper’s account of creation and the image of God, his notion of ‘Platonic dualism’, or other aspects of his thought.
 But we also view the Kuyperian tradition as a living (and contested) framework for philosophy, theology, and science.
 So we welcome constructive papers which develop some Kuyperian themes in conversation with a contemporary scientific discipline or scientific issue.

 Finally, we encourage papers which provide more critical perspectives on the Kuyperian tradition.
 Papers should be written for presentation in about 20 minutes.
-Please submit abstracts of no more than 300 words (along with your name, academic discipline, and institutional affiliation) to firstname.lastname@example.org by 1 June, 2020.
+Applicants should register and apply here (DO NOT register on this main registration site if submitting an abstract).